Silvertown explosion: Operations

-The factory was built in 1893 on the south side (River Thames side) of North Woolwich Road (now the A1020, nearly opposite Mill Road) by Brunner Mond, a forerunner of Imperial Chemical Industries, to produce soda crystals and caustic soda.
+The factory was built in 1893 on the south side (River Thames side) of North Woolwich Road, nearly opposite Mill Road) by Brunner Mond, a forerunner of Imperial Chemical Industries, to produce soda crystals and caustic soda.
 Production of caustic soda ceased in 1912, which left part of the factory idle.
 Two years into the war, the Army was facing a crippling shell shortage.
 The War Office decided to use the factory's surplus capacity to purify TNT, a process more dangerous than manufacture itself, although the factory was in a highly populated area.
 Despite opposition from Brunner Mond, production of TNT began in September 1915.
 The method used was invented by Brunner Mond's chief scientist F. A. Freeth, who believed the process to be "manifestly very dangerous".
 The plant continued to purify TNT at a rate of approximately 9 LT per day until it was destroyed by the explosion.

 Another plant, at Gadbrook, was built in 1916 and was producing TNT at a higher rate than the Silvertown factory, away from populated areas, with more stringent safety standards.
 Both factories were in full production.